Get all the latest data for Sardinia

 Does a property price drop look likely in Sardinia as of 2026?

-The single most important macro factor that could increase the odds of a Sardinia property price drop is a renewed spike in ECB interest rates, which would squeeze mortgage affordability for local buyers who already face moderate income constraints on the island.
+The macro factor that would most increase the odds of a Sardinia housing price drop is a renewed jump in mortgage rates, because many local buyers are sensitive to monthly payment changes.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Sardinia.